K. P. Ummer

 Kachinamthoduka Puthiyapurayil Ummer known as K. P. Ummer (11 October 1930 - 29 October 2001) was an Indian actor from Thekkepuram quarter of Kozhikode, Kerala, India.
 He was active in the Malayalam cinema from the early sixties until the late nineties.

 He was born to T. Mohamed Koya and Beevi on 11 October 1930 in Kozhikode.
 His first film was Rarichan Enna Pauran (1956).
 He frequently played the villain opposite Prem Nazir, who played the hero.
 Ummer was also a character artist in the 1960s, 1970s and 1980s.
 In 1967, he did his first character role in the film Udhyogastha directed by P. Venu.
-Later he worked in many of his films.
+Later he worked in many of Venu's films.

 Ummer was a professional drama actor of K.P.A.C. and other troupes.
 He was a brilliant football player.

 K. P. Ummer was the first actor in Kerala to turn down a state government award.
 The K. P. Ummer Anusmarana Samithi created an award instituted in his memory for the people who contribute to Malayalam movies.